mike-deruiter/portfolio/README.md

 Collected here is an assortment of small programs written by Mike DeRuiter as he teaches himself how to program & how to use Git.
 You can reach Mike at michaelalanderuiter@gmail.com.

 Some programs are purely "academic exercises" while others serve modest utility.
-Mike studied to become a system administrator & has a special interest in scripting languages.
-Probably the most impressive program currently in the collection is a flashcard-studying app written entirely in the shell.
-Another script (in Python) adds users to the system in bulk from a list of real names.
-Mike is also adept with C, & wrote a program that solves anagrams, taking input either from files or piped in through stdin.
+Mike has a special aptitude with scripting languages.
+Probably the most impressive program in the collection is a program in Python which implements an entire interpreted language as specified to him by an instructor in a course on programming languages.
+There is also a flashcard-studying app written in bash, & a script in Python that adds users to the system in bulk based on a list of names.
+There is also a program in C that solves anagrams.

 ## Languages Used